KrystopherWeeton/scripts/README.md

 - cmake					# Not sure what this does, and too lazy to look back at the function
 - localhost <port-num>  # Opens chrome to the specified port

+VIRTUALENV
+- activate <env-name?>  # Activates the virtual environment in the working direction.
+The name defaults to 'venv'

 LATEX
 - gendocument			# Generates a latex document with my customized header
 - genmatrix				# Generates a matrix with () to use in a latex document